Jim Shea (judge)

-James Jeremiah Shea (born April 13, 1966) is an associate justice of the Montana Supreme Court, appointed by Governor Steve Bullock.
-He previously served as a Judge on the Montana Workers' Compensation Court.
+James Jeremiah Shea (born April 13, 1966) is an American lawyer who serves as an associate justice of the Montana Supreme Court.
+He was appointed by Governor Steve Bullock in 2014.
+He previously served as a judge on the Montana Workers' Compensation Court from 2005 to 2014.

-Education and legal career
+Education and career

 Shea graduated from the University of Montana School of Law in 1991 and started out as a law clerk for Chief Judge Paul G. Hatfield of the United States District Court for the District of Montana.
 Shea then worked as a trial attorney with the Metropolitan Public Defender in Portland, Oregon, before returning to Montana to practice mostly civil law.